MicrosoftDocs/learn/learn-pr/azure/create-composable-bicep-files-using-modules/includes/3-add-parameters-outputs-modules.md

 Consider defining the business rules in your parent template.
 Then explicitly pass module configuration through parameters.

-Whatever parameters you include in your module, ensure that you add a meaningful description by using the `@description` attribute.
+Whatever parameters you include in your module, ensure that you add a meaningful description by using the `@description` attribute:

 ::: code language="bicep" source="code/3-params-outputs.bicep" range="1-2" highlight="1" :::